 5. Honor the spirit over the specifics

-Let’s face it: even if a student writer plans ahead, schedules time to write, creates a killer outline and approaches the challenge with determination, it’s very possible that the fifty-thousand-word goal won’t be met, or that many days will go without a word being written.
+Let’s face it: even if a student writer plans ahead, schedules time to write, creates a killer outline and approaches the challenge with determination, it’s very possible that the 50,000-word goal won’t be met, or that many days will go without a word being written.
 This should not be discouraging!
 The spirit of NaNoWriMo is to make time for creativity, for pursuing the projects we’ve always thought about starting but have never made the time for.

 In order to pursue the writing challenge while balancing a busy schedule, one must be committed to the overall mission instead of getting hung up on reaching specific goals.
 Inevitably, there will be bumps along the way, but as long as writers even make the attempt in the first place, they’re in good shape.